SridharSola/KAT-Explanations/FA/README.md

 pip install -r requirements.txt
 ```

+Please also install opencv-contrib-python separately from source for better results.
+Also install an arpack in the fortattack environment and clingo in the base environment.
 ## Running the Code
 Use the following command to run the simulation environment with ad-hoc agent, two guards, three attackers.